🚀 Grab 10% off on all plans. Apply code WELCOME2026 at checkout. 🚀

 chromeWebClient.getOptions().setThrowExceptionOnScriptError(false);

-Moreover, we disable CSS.
-This optimizes the scraping process
+We will also disable CSS.
+This optimizes and speeds up the scraping process.

 chromeWebClient.getOptions().setCssEnabled(false);